 - Can back up data from other cloud providers like OneDrive

 Data transfers are made quicker through compression.
 Data is protected by AES encryption, both in transit and in the cloud storage.
 Only your account has access to the decryption key, so even the data center staff is unable to read your records.
 The dashboard enables you to command data recovery to your site or to a different site.
-N-able offers a 30-day free trial of the Backup service.
+N-able offers a 30-day free trial of the Cove Data Protection service.

 Available for installation on site or as a Cloud service, this system manages mobile devices with Windows, macOS, iOS, Android, Windows Phone, and BlackBerry and also wearable devices and IoT equipment.
 You can configure devices en masse by device type or user function and create secure areas for corporate use on user-owned devices.

 Different plans include different levels of functions.
 You can include mobile application management and mobile content management, which will protect the documents and data accessed from mobile devices.
 Other options include secure email, messaging, and collaboration software.